-One problem affecting brickwork arch bridges is the issue of ring separation, where the arch rings become separated, reducing the ultimate load carrying capacity (Gilbert and Melbourne 1994; Brencich and Sabia 2008; Diamanti et al. 2008).
-Therefore, in the bridges tested to date, alternate masonry courses comprise 'headers', used to prevent the occurrence of ring-separation during testing and to reduce the number of test parameters involved.
+One problem affecting brickwork arch bridges is the issue of ring separation, where the arch rings become separated, reducing the ultimate load-carrying capacity (Brencich and Sabia, 2008; Diamanti et al., 2008; Gilbert and Melbourne, 1994).
+Therefore, in the bridges tested to date, alternate masonry courses comprise 'headers', used to prevent the occurrence of ring separation during testing and to reduce the number of test parameters involved.

-To accommodate earth pressure cells cavities can be formed in the extrados, along the bridge centreline; twelve such cavities are present in the default configuration.
+To accommodate earth pressure cells (PCs) cavities can be formed in the extrados, along the bridge centre line; 12 such cavities are present in the default configuration.

 Following construction of the arch barrel, the walls of the test chamber are placed in position; however, the average width of the test chamber is slightly greater than that of the arch barrel itself.
-Therefore, in order to prevent fill from subsequently falling through the gap between the arch barrel and the test chamber walls, strips of closed cell foam can be hot-glued to the edges of the extrados of the barrel so as to span the gap.
-The flexible foam accommodates minor lateral arch movements while retaining the fill above, and therefore allows "free" movement of the arch barrel during load testing.
+Therefore, in order to prevent fill from subsequently falling through the gap between the arch barrel and the test chamber walls, strips of closed cell foam can be hot glued to the edges of the extrados of the barrel so as to span the gap.
+The flexible foam accommodates minor lateral arch movements while retaining the fill above, and therefore allows 'free' movement of the arch barrel during load testing.